webdevlabs/webphpack/README.md

 # WebPHPack
-WebPHPack is a php alternative to webpack for auto combining multiple JS and CSS files into single files.
+WebPHPack is a simple php alternative to webpack for auto combining multiple JS and CSS files into single files.

 ### Usage
 ```